Movicon Help on Line - Rel. 11.7.1302

 Textual Report Destination File

-For further information on the above listed commands and parameters please refer to the "Textual Report Commands and Parameters" section.
+For further information on the above listed commands and parameters, please refer to the "Textual Report Commands and Parameters" section.

-The command for managing Textual Reports can be also executed using the "ExecuteCommand()" script function.
+Commands used to manage Textual Reports can also be executed by using the "ExecuteCommand()" script function. |

 Template for Textual Reports (Layout File)